bodrick/awesome/TOPICS.md

 ## pornblocker

 *   [StevenBlack/hosts](https://github.com/StevenBlack/hosts) - 🔒 Consolidating and extending hosts files from several well-curated sources.
 Optionally pick extensions for porn, social media, and other categories.

-## protection

-*   [StevenBlack/hosts](https://github.com/StevenBlack/hosts) - 🔒 Consolidating and extending hosts files from several well-curated sources.
-Optionally pick extensions for porn, social media, and other categories.
-*   [andryou/scriptsafe](https://github.com/andryou/scriptsafe) - a browser extension to bring security and privacy to chrome, firefox, and opera

 ## ransomware